juftin/juftin/README.md

 My work with data has spanned from being on the front lines as an analyst and data scientist, building out data platforms, architecting machine learning recommendation systems, and working on scalable applications as a backend and platform engineer.
-Currently, I work as part of a engineering team working building clinical software products with AI and machine learning.
+Currently, I work as part of an engineering team building clinical software products with AI and machine learning.

 I’m very interested in machine learning operations (MLOps), big data engineering,